shivensingh2013/NLP-Topic-modelling/README.md

-# topic_modelling using Word2Vec and Doc2Vec
+# Topic Modelling using Word2Vec and Doc2Vec
 an algorithm using word embeddings to extract major themes and subthemes in the comments.

 Build Date: 09/11/2019